North Atlantic Treaty: Article 4

 Article 4 is generally considered the starting point for major NATO operations, and therefore is intended for either emergencies or situations of urgency.
 It officially calls for consultation over military matters when "the territorial integrity, political independence or security of any of the parties is threatened."
 Upon its invocation, the issue is discussed in the North Atlantic Council, and can formally lead into a joint decision or action (logistic, military, or otherwise) on behalf of the Alliance.

+Invocations

-It has been officially invoked seven times since the alliance's creation.
+It has been invoked nine times as of 19 September 2025.

+Threatened invocations

 There have also been instances where Article 4 was not formally invoked, but instead threatened.
 In fact, this was viewed as one of the original intentions for Article 4: as a means to elevate issues and provide member nations a means of deterrence.
 For example, in November 2021, the Polish foreign ministry—along with Estonia, Lithuania, and Latvia—briefly considered triggering Article 4 due to the Belarusian migrant crisis, but it was not formally requested.

-On 15 November 2022, a missile struck the territory of Poland at the village of Przewodów near the border with Ukraine.
-The incident occurred during an attack on Ukrainian cities and energy facilities by Russia.
-It was the first incident of a missile hitting NATO territory during the 2022 Russian invasion of Ukraine.
-The NATO Secretary General talked with the Polish President and there was no call for an Article 4 convention, although the government had been in talks to consider invoking it.
+On 28 December 2024, Swedish member of parliament and former minister of defense, Peter Hultqvist wanted the government to activate Article 4 in response to the 2024 Baltic Sea submarine cable disruptions and in September 2025, Denmark also considered it after unauthorised drone flights over airports and military bases in the country.